Get

 The Techichi

-Many believe the Chihuahua is descended from the Techichi, a small canine known in Mayan times.
+Many believe the Chihuahua is descended from the Techichi, a small canine known in ancient Mesoamerican cultures, including the Maya and Toltecs.
 However, since Techichi and Chihuahua are separated by hundreds of years, they do differ a bit.
-European bloodlines have mixed in with the Chihuahua’s original bloodline, which makes them very different from their ancestors.
+It is believed that somewhere along the line, the short and stocky Techichi was mixed with the Xoloitzcuintli (Mexican Hairless Dog) to create a more delicate companion.

-The Techichi is now extinct, but they were believed to have been domesticated as far back as the Toltec civilizations.
+The Techichi is now extinct, but they were believed to have been domesticated as far back as the Toltec civilizations, around 900 C.E.
 We have evidence of these dogs through artifacts and pictures, so we know that they resemble the modern Chihuahua in size and many other physical traits.
 In other words, the Techichi looks like a Chihuahua, so many people consider it to be the modern dog’s direct ancestor.

 However, it wasn’t until recently that anyone used science to prove this theory.
 The Institute of Technology in Stockholm recently did a study into the Chihuahua’s DNA and found that about 70% of it originated from the Techichi.
 Of course, while that does cover much of where the Chihuahua came from, the remaining 30% of the DNA is much debated.